-The Department of Performing Arts offers three study programmes: Acting, a three-year programme leading to a B.A. degree, in which the main emphasis is on training the actor; Theatre and Performance Making, a three-year programme leading to a B.A. degree, consisting of both theoretical and practical work, in which the focus is on theatre in the widest sense; and a three-year Contemporary Dance programme leading to a B.A. degree.
+The Department of Performing Arts offers three study programmes: Acting, a three-year programme leading to a BA degree, with main emphasis on training the actor; Theatre and Performance Making, a three-year programme leading to a BA degree, consisting of both theoretical and practical work, in which the focus is on theatre in the widest sense; and a three-year Contemporary Dance programme leading to a BA degree.

 In Theatre and Performance Making, students obtain a good foundation for diverse professions within the broad spectrum of theatre and performance with emphasis on contemporary theatre practice.
 This programme also provides excellent preparation for further specialisation on a higher education level in subjects such as performance making, directing, dramaturgy or playwriting.
 The programme consists of a combination of theoretical studies and analysis on the one hand, and practical training and stage production on the other.